Happy Week-after-Mother’s-Day, to all the mamas and people-with-mamas in the audience. Hope your weekends were full of family and fun.

 Start writing!
 You’ve got your list of brainstormed idea…now turn them into something more.
 Write blog posts.
 Experiment with your voice and your flow and your conversational tone.
 Flesh out those ideas and turn them into publishable content.

 Get a planner!
 One of the most important aspects of blogging successfully is blogging consistently.
 Another important aspect?
 Staying organized.
 They work hand in hand here, and a solid planner can really work wonders for upping your game in both.
 I’m a total planner whore, as many of you already know, so I’ve come to be super picky with my planners.
 There was a time I had five going at the same time, each serving a different purpose because I couldn’t find one planner that encompassed *everything* as nicely as I envisioned or hoped.
 BUT I FOUND MY DREAM PLANNER.
 I use The Purposeful Planner by Corie Clark to keep my life organized.
 I have both a weekly and a daily, but the daily is my fave because each day is outlined by the hour, with room on every page to track everything from your water intake to your shopping list to your daily prayers of gratitude and your non-negotiable tasks.
 Seriously guys, this planner is lit.
 Right now they’re about to relaunch for 2016-2017 planners in I *think* third week of May, so I’m already bracing for pre-sale!
 These suckers sell out FAST, so get yours, like, yesterday.
-Like I said, I’m a bit of a planner whore, but I’m *picky* about ’em; I couldn’t love this one more.
+Like I said, I’m a bit of a planner snob, but I’m *picky* about ’em; I couldn’t love this one more.
 (If you want more details on it and/or want an inside snapshot of mine to see what it’s like, just shoot me an email or tweet me and I’d be happy to show you!)

-Making it official…
+How to Start a Blog – Making it official…

 Make sure your website stands the heck out.
 When you think about your favorite websites, what makes them your favorite?
 Chances are, they *look* pretty baller.
 They probably have a great userface, are easy to navigate, are visually appealing, etc. Your website is as equally deserving of “baller” status as any other website, so make sure you’re giving it the TLC it needs.
 Tip: When thinking about/designing/planning your own blog, put yourself behind the screen of your reader.
 Think about what YOU look for in your favorite websites, and then apply that same mindset to an imaginary reader checking out YOUR website.
 Where’s my search bar?
 Is it clear where to find categories so that my reader knows exactly where to find what they’re looking for?
 Does my photography jump off of the page?
 Are my colors inviting?
 Are my fonds readable?
 Is everything clickable and drawing me in for more?